diaa-majed/Assignment_5.1/README.md

 This report to answer the question, will customer accept the coupon assigment.
-The link to anlysis: https://github.com/diaa-majed/Assignment_5.1.git The link to Jupyter notebook:
+The link to anlysis: https://github.com/diaa-majed/Assignment_5.1.git

+The link to Jupyter notebook: https://github.com/diaa-majed/Assignment_5.1/blob/main/Diaa-prompt.ipynb

+Check the image folder for plots

 Date Missing
 The below is summery of missing data